 Your concerns are essential.
 Learn to put your worries on the table so that they help you to be a productive co-parent and have yourself the peace of mind.

-A: Very rarely is this a case for the court to award a higher payment.
-In some cases, the person who has committed the adultery will have to pay a notional charge for court fees.
+Very rarely is this a case for the court to award a higher payment.
+In some cases, the person who has committed the adultery will have to pay a notional charge for court fees

 A: This is very unlikely – you may never have to set foot in a court.

 A: This is not necessarily the case.
-As circumstances change, it is likely that the Father will have more of a role in this and mediation is a great place to discuss a detailed child parenting plan
+This is why mediation is a great place to discuss a detailed child parenting plan that everyone agrees on.

 A: This has become somewhat of a cliché but this is just one of several different childcare arrangements that can be agreed upon.
 We find that the majority of parents agree on a time sharing split.

-A: Not necessarily, you could do your own divorce.
-However, to gain a consent order you need a solicitor.
+A: Not necessarily, you can apply for a divorce without the need for a solicitor, however to gain a consent order you will need a solicitor.

 ARRANGE A CALL BACK FROM MEDIATOR